Sofia National Ballet dances Swan Lake

 Swan Lake failed to impress audiences when the Bolshoi Ballet premiered it in Moscow in 1877.
 Criticism was levelled at dancers, orchestra and sets – not even Tchaikovsky’s dramatic score could elicit a positive reaction from audiences.
 Fortunately for audiences today, Lev Ivanov and Marius Petipa choreographed a new version which was performed in 1895 at the Maryinsky Theatre in St Petersburg.
 Their production was well-received and it is this revival which most companies base their staging upon today.

-Sofia National Ballet’s production begins with a short prologue which gives the first glimpse of Odette, Queen of the Swans (Marta Petkova) and the evil Rothbart (athletically danced by Doychin Dochev).
+The Sofia National Ballet production begins with a short prologue which gives the first glimpse of Odette, Queen of the Swans (Marta Petkova) and the evil Rothbart (athletically danced by Doychin Dochev).

 The principal ballerina in Swan Lake takes on one of ballet’s most incredible technical and artistic challenges: mastering both the elegance of the innocent Odette and the darker, dangerous drama of her alter ego – Odile, the Black Swan.
-Having seen Petkova dance as flirtatious, feisty Kitri in Don Quixote on Tuesday evening, I had high hopes this duality would be artfully achieved.
+Having seen Petkova dance as flirtatious, feisty Kitri in Don Quixote, I had high hopes this duality would be artfully achieved.
 In the prologue alone, she instantly expresses the lyrical – and slightly anxious – nature of Odette.